Burloe/GoLogger/README.md

 **Note: This system is only as comprehensive and detailed as you make it.** But it also works as a simple standalone logging system as is.<br><br><br>

 ## .log files
 GoLogger will create and add logs to three .log files, named 'game.log', 'ui.log' and 'player.log'.
-Modifying the plugin to use different names is simple and steps are detailed in Modify paragraph of the "How to Use" section.
+Modifying the plugin to use different file names is a simple process and steps are detailed in Modify paragraph of the "How to Use" section.
 The .log files are located in the User Data folder can be accessed through `Project > Open User Data Folder` and opening the `logs` folder.
 This folder location is different on every OS.
 Because they are stored externally from the project, your players/users can access these logs file and can include them when making bug reports to the developer(you).

 ## Installation and setup:
 GoLogger requires an autoload to manage a signal and a few variables due to the nature of the static functions we use to be able to call them from anywhere in this way.
 When installing the plugin, an autoload "GoLogger.gd" is included and added to your autoloads automatically.
 GoLogger contains just 8 lines of code which can just as easily be incorporated into one of your existing autoload scripts.
 Therefore, it is **HIGHLY** recommended to do just that, and steps on how to do that is provided in the "Additional Setup".